vikiru/restasaurus/restasaurus-docs/docs/intro.md

 :::

-For a better understanding of the information provided by the API, please check out the models directory.
+For a better understanding of the information provided by the API, please check out the [models](https://github.com/vikiru/restasaurus/tree/main/app/models) directory.
 The schemas used within the MongoDB database include:

-Please consider checking out the [models](https://github.com/vikiru/restasaurus/tree/main/app/models) directory to get an idea of the information being provided by the API.
-The schemas used within the MongoDB database can be seen below:

 -   [**Dinosaur**](https://github.com/vikiru/restasaurus/blob/main/app/models/Dinosaur.js): This model represents a dinosaur, including its unique properties such as name, temporal range, diet, locomotion type, and a description.
 -   [**ClassificationInfo**](./app/models/ClassificationInfo.js): This model contains the classification information of a dinosaur, including details like its family, order, and genus.